dkletter/group-project-3/README.md

 Pizza | 227
 **Grand Total** | **3,505**

-The same top 10 applies for Food subcategories, however, the top 10 bars are:
+The top 10 types of bars are:

 **subcategories** | **count**
 ----- | -----